 - If you do not have a vacuum, you will need to scrape up as much of the vomit as possible using a dull knife or spoon, then start with step 7 above.
 You can brush the area to restore the texture once it is clean instead of using a vacuum.

-- After vacuuming the area, dispose of the contents and replace the bag.
+- After vacuuming the area, dispose of the contents in the vacuum.
 This will help prevent odors and bacteria growth inside the vacuum.